luisarip/DH2025/README.md

 ---

 ### **2. `aliases.csv`**
-This file builds upon `MECANO_authors.csv` by including **author aliases and spelling variants**, facilitating the recognition of alternative spellings, name variations, and transliterations across different languages and contexts.
+This file builds upon `MECANO_authors.csv` by using the Wikidata Query Service to include **author aliases and spelling variants**, facilitating the recognition of alternative spellings, name variations, and transliterations across different languages and contexts.

 #### **Columns**
 - **Columns from `MECANO_authors.csv`**: (Author Name, Author Disambiguation, Perseus Catalog ID, Wikipedia Entry, Trismegistos ID)